steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### HTTPSRedirection
     HttpsRedirection
-        It does not work on IIS Production and Development.
-        It does work for IIS Express and Production. app.UseHttpsRedirection leads to Xunit test failure.
+        app.UseHttpsRedirection leads to Xunit test failure.
             Development disables HttpsRedirection to support XUnit.

 #### HTTP/HTTPS
-    IIS Production does not respond on HTTP 6000.
     Development cannot set a cookie on HTTP 5000.

 #### Auth0